percona/k8spsmdb-docs/docs/monitor-kubernetes.md

         * `NAMESPACE` - The namespace where the Victoria metrics Kubernetes stack will be installed.
 If you haven't created the namespace before, it will be created during the command execution.

-          We recommend to use a separate namespace like `monitoring-system` for the same.
+          We recommend to use a separate namespace like `monitoring-system`.

           ```{.bash data-prompt="$" }
           $ curl -fsL  https://raw.githubusercontent.com/Percona-Lab/k8s-monitoring/main/vm-operator-k8s-stack/quick-install.sh | bash -s -- --api-key <API-KEY> --pmm-server-url <PMM-SERVER-URL> --k8s-cluster-id <UNIQUE-K8s-CLUSTER-IDENTIFIER> --namespace <NAMESPACE>